bizarre/Glaedr/README.md

 # Glaedr
-Extensive yet simplistic Scoreboard API for the Bukkit/Spigot API
+Extensive yet simplistic Scoreboard API for the Bukkit/Spigot API.
+Forked version with fixed memory leak and removed lombok dependency.

 ## Beta Version Changelog
 + Removed how each entry creates it's own BukkitTask, each entry is looped through and edited in one central task.
 Instead of one task per Entry, there is now one task per PlayerScoreboard.
 This is extremely more efficient allowing all entries to countdown in sync.